Review of Compression Socks for DVT Prevention on Long Flights

 Yes.
 In fact, it is recommended.
 When you sleep in a seated position, your blood pressure drops and your heart rate slows, making the mechanical assistance of the socks even more vital.

-The Expert's Perspective on Longevity and Performance
+The Expert's Perspective

 In my years of analyzing vascular health products, I have found that the "cost per wear" is the only metric that matters.
 A $10 pair of socks that loses its tension after one flight is a liability.
 I personally use VenoTrain by Bauerfeind for any flight over five hours.
 The key is the stiffness of the fabric; a stiffer fabric provides better "working pressure," which means every time your muscle moves even slightly, the sock provides a firm wall to push against.
 My advice: invest in two high-quality pairs and alternate them.
 This allows the elastic fibers to "rest" and return to their original shape, extending the life of the garment significantly.